OpenNLG/OpenBA/README.md

 The composition of Data collection.
 Figure (a) represents the composition ratio of the pre-training dataset.
 Figure (b) represents the composition of the bilingual Flan dataset.
 Figure (c) represents the finer-grained composition of the Chinese Flan dataset.

 ## Disclaimers
-The use of the OpenBT5-LM should adhere to societal norms and not be used for any activities that jeopardize national or social security or violate the law.
-Additionally, we also request users not to use the OpenBT5-LM for internet services that have not undergone appropriate security review and documentation.
+The use of the OpenBA-LM should adhere to societal norms and not be used for any activities that jeopardize national or social security or violate the law.
+Additionally, we also request users not to use the OpenBA-LM for internet services that have not undergone appropriate security review and documentation.
 We hope that all users will abide by this principle to ensure that technological development occurs in a regulated and legal environment.

 We have done our best to ensure the compliance of the data used during the model training process.
 However, despite our significant efforts, unforeseen issues may still arise due to the complexity of the model and data.
 If misleading or harmful statements are generated through the use of the models included in this project or their modified versions while providing services, the responsibility lies with the service provider and is not associated with this project.